Synagogues

 Shul2

-The main Ostrowiec Synagogue was destroyed by the Nazis during their occupation of Ostrowiec, however many details and pictures are available to be seen at Wojtek Mazan’s blog.
+The Main Ostrowiec Synagogue was destroyed by the Nazis during their occupation of Ostrowiec, however many details and pictures are available to be seen at Wojtek Mazan’s blog.

 The photographic documentation, preserved in the Ostrowiec museum, was made in 1937 by the famous photographer from Ostrowiec, Tadeusz Rekwirowicz.